 At this moment I think it's the best option for the road racer, also taking into account that it's reasonably priced.
 I would even prefer it over superior models such as the Garmin 945, Garmin Fenix 6 or Suunto 9, at least if what you're going to do is mainly road running.

-The Garmin 245 is designed for road running and has no additional features that you might want to use if you don't.
+The Garmin 245 is designed for road running and has no additional features that, if you are not going to use... why do you want them for?
 And above all, why pay for them?

 As for running, the features it offers are the same as on the Fenix 5, but the 245 is a smaller and lighter GPS watch and also comes with the same training metrics as the Fenix 5 (and Fenix 5 Plus, Fenix 6, 945, etc); or the possibility of music playback in 245M.

-It also has route navigation , so if you're afraid you won't be able to make a mountain getaway or schedule a trail during the season, you don't have to worry; but I remind you that the altitude data you have will be exclusive to GPS, so you'll have to wait to synchronize the activity to see real altitude details.
+It also has route navigation , so if you're afraid you won't be able to make a getaway to the mountains or schedule a trail race during the season, don't worry; but I remind you that the altitude data you have will be exclusive to GPS, so you'll have to wait to synchronize the activity to see real altitude details.